A Man Called Horse (film): Production

+Sandy Howard read the story in Japan while recovering from an illness.
+He bought the rights for $250 and tried to set it up as a movie.
+Howard claims Richard Harris was the fifth actor he offered the lead role to - Robert Redford being the first.

-For the crucial Native American initiation ceremony (Vow to the Sun), wherein actor Richard Harris is hanged on pins in his chest, make-up artist John Chambers created a prosthetic chest.
+Filming took place in Mexico.
+For the crucial Native American initiation ceremony (Vow to the Sun), wherein actor Richard Harris is hung on pins in his chest, make-up artist John Chambers created a prosthetic chest.

 Harris and Silverstein reportedly clashed during filming.
+Howard claimed Silverstein was "a disastrous choice" as director.
+"He was a rat and a bad director," said the producer.
+"He turned in a movie that had such great potential but it was a dud."
+According to Howard, he and Jerry Henshaw of Cinema Center Films had to recut the movie.
+Howard claims Silverstein added $2 million and one year of delay to the film.

 Release

 The film was initially released in Italy where it played to large audiences in Rome and Naples.
 It opened in the United States on April 24, 1970 in 150 theaters in 40 cities in North and South Dakota and Minnesota.
 It expanded on April 29 to other states, including New York, California, Missouri, Michigan, Washington and North and South Carolina and grossed $297,842 in its first 11 days from 25 of the theaters.

 Reception

 The film has received generally positive critical reviews.

 Sequels

 Two sequels to the original film were made, both with Harris reprising his role: